Zugamifk/araci/Notes/Ideas.md

 * Shrines can only be saved at once, and are automatically activated when found.
 * Each shrine save is a separate save file, so players can backtrack to previous saves if they are unhappy with their current path.
 * A map can be used to track a player's path from shrine to shrine.
 Travelling back to previous save points could offer interesting narrative opportunities.

+# Araci's Belongings
+Old Araci has sold most of his old belongings in order to pay his bills.
+Celeste is trying to find them to help job Araci's memory.
+Each item she returns to him unlocks an item Young Araci finds and uses it in the next vignette.